symfony/symfony-docs/book/service_container.rst

 method, commonly used to import container configuration from the bundles you've created - is via the ``imports`` directive.
 The second method, although slightly more complex offers more flexibility and is commonly used to import third-party bundle configuration.
-Read on to learn about both methods.
+Read on to learn more about both methods.

 .. index::
    single: Service Container; Imports